Smoothie Drinking Tips

 I recently read an article about Jamba Juice selling smoothies at schools through vending machines.
 The article mentioned some key advantages and disadvantages to selling smoothies in school.
 One of the disadvantages to smoothies is that they really are not a substitute to whole fruit; eating a full apple is healthier for your body than blending it.
 However, even though the apple is not as effective in its smoothie format, the student is still eating more fruit than if they had not eaten the apple in the first place.

 Another tip is that you should avoid extremely cold smoothies.
 Have you heard the theories behind why you should avoid ice water?
 The same theories apply here.
-Additionally, if you are going to go into a workout, you should start to get your whole body warmed up!
+Of course, there also are people who believe ice water is beneficial.
+Research and decide for yourself.

 (photo courtesy of Richard Dudley)